Origin-Byte/sui-unreal-sdk/README.md

 The SuiUnrealSDKCore module contains all the high level functionalities.
 Both C++ and Blueprints are supported.

 ## How to use it in your project
-Install [VaRest](https://www.unrealengine.com/marketplace/en-US/product/varest-plugin) Plugin from the Marketplace, and copy all plugins found in the Plugins folder (Bip39UE, KeshUE4FundamentalTypeWrapperPlugin, LibsodiumUE, SuiUnrealSDKCore )
+Install [VaRest](https://www.unrealengine.com/marketplace/en-US/product/varest-plugin) Plugin from the Marketplace, and copy all plugins found in the Plugins folder (Bip39UE, LibsodiumUE, SuiUnrealSDKCore )

+## Notice
+Because of the limitations of Blueprints, sui JSON API method signatures use signed integer types instead of unsigned counterparts (int32 and int64 types instead of uint32 and uint64).
+For most use cases we believe they provide sufficient range of values.
+If you run into problems, please open an issue on GitHub.

 # Usage Samples
 ## RPC Read API